David Sklansky

-David Sklansky (born December 22, 1947) is an American professional poker player and author.
-An early writer on poker strategy, he is known for his mathematical approach to the game.
+David Bruce Sklansky (December 22, 1947 – March 23, 2026) was an American professional poker player and author.
+An early writer on poker strategy, he was known for his mathematical approach to the game.
 His key work The Theory of Poker presents fundamental principles on which much later analysis is based.

-Early years
+Early life and education

-Sklansky was born and raised in Teaneck, New Jersey, where he graduated from Teaneck High School in 1966.
-He attended the University of Pennsylvania, but dropped out before graduation.
+Sklansky was born on December 22, 1947, in Teaneck, New Jersey, where he was also raised.
+He graduated from Teaneck High School in 1966.
+Sklansky attended the University of Pennsylvania, but dropped out before graduation.
 He returned to Teaneck and passed multiple Society of Actuaries exams by the age of 20, and worked for an actuarial firm.

 Poker career

-Sklansky is an authority on gambling.
-He has written and contributed to fourteen books on poker, blackjack, and general gambling.

-Sklansky has won three World Series of Poker bracelets, two in 1982 ($800 Mixed Doubles with Dani Kelly, and $1,000 Draw Hi) and one in 1983 ($1,000 Limit Omaha Hi).
-He also won the Poker By The Book invitational event on the 2004 World Poker Tour, outlasting a table full of poker legends, which included Phil Hellmuth Jr, Mike Caro, T. J. Cloutier, and Mike Sexton, and then finally overcoming Doyle Brunson.
+Sklansky wrote and contributed to fourteen books on poker, blackjack and gambling in general.
+He has won three World Series of Poker bracelets, two in 1982 ($800 Mixed Doubles with Dani Kelly, and $1,000 Draw Hi) and one in 1983 ($1,000 Limit Omaha Hi).
+He also won the Poker By The Book invitational event on the 2004 World Poker Tour, outlasting a table which included Phil Hellmuth, Mike Caro, T. J. Cloutier, and Mike Sexton, and then finally overcoming Doyle Brunson.

-Sklansky attended the Wharton School of Business at the University of Pennsylvania for a year before leaving to become a professional gambler.
-He briefly took on a job as an actuary before embarking into poker.
-While on the job, he discovered a faster way to do some of the calculations and took that discovery to his boss.
-The boss told him he could go ahead and do it that way if he wanted but wouldn't pass on the information to the other workers.
-"In other words, I knew something no one else knew, but I got no recognition for it," Sklansky is quoted as saying in Al Alvarez's 1983 work The Biggest Game in Town.
-"In poker, if you're better than anyone else, you make immediate money.
-If there's something I know about the game that the other person doesn't, and if he's not willing to learn or can't understand, then I take his money."

-As of 2015, his live tournament winnings exceed $1,350,000.
-He lives in Las Vegas, Nevada.
+As of 2015, his live tournament winnings exceeded $1,350,000.